Dynamic Graphics

 For the second phase of the experiment, I attempted to create a similar picture using my own meager Photography skills.

 First I carefully assembled the necessary items - paper, pencil - to duplicate the scene.
 After much thought - maybe 2 seconds - I decided to skip the glove.
+That was probably a mistake, but I was in a hurry to get this over with.

 Then I had to locate a hand.
-I asked my daughter Samantha to come lend me a hand.
+I asked my daughter Samantha (

 Sam was very reluctant.
 She explained that she had no advanced training in posing for commercial photography.
 I told her to calm down and not to worry.
 Sam was still unsure.
 How much would she be paid?
 After some wrangling, I persuaded her to help by saying, "Stick out your hand if you ever want to eat using all your fingers again."
 That ended all labor woes.

 Due to my inexperience in Photography, I stupidly assumed one shot would be sufficient.
-I am sure a professional would have been more thorough.
-I copied the picture onto my computer hard drive and published it here on my web site.
-The entire process took about two minutes.
+I am sure a professional would have been more thorough and taken many pictures from many different angles.
+Oh well.
+I guess I did the best I could.

-You be the judge of my work.
-Now I admit there is an unanticipated blue shadow, but you know what?
-I like this photograph for one reason in particular: It didn't cost me a single penny.
+Exhibit C).
+I am my own worst critic.
+It isn't perfect.
+I admit there is an unanticipated blue shadow, but you know what, some people might say the shadow is artistic.
+I like this photograph for one reason in particular:

-taken by Rick Archer
+Exhibit C: A royalty-free photograph of daughter's hand taken by Rick Archer

 Letters to the Editor